Irbesartan and hydrochlorothiazide

 11 26) for advice or go to the Emergency Department at your nearest hospital if you

 think that you or anyone else may have taken too much of this medicine.
 Do this even

 if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Things you must do

-you are going to have surgery or dental treatment.
+Tell your doctor if you are about to have any blood tests, surgery or dental treatment.

 Get up slowly when getting out of bed or standing up especially during the first few

 doses or if your dose is increased.

 You may feel light-headed or dizzy while taking this medicine.
 This may become worse